andre-st/irssi-scripts/README.md

 Installation on \*nix or Windows:
 1. [Irssi](https://irssi.org/) comes pre-installed on Linux
-2. copy [jalso.pl](jalso.pl) to `~/.irssi/scripts/autorun`  or `%USERPROFILE%\.irssi\scripts\autorun` (Windows)
+2. copy [jalso.pl](jalso.pl) to `~/.irssi/scripts/autorun/`  or `%USERPROFILE%\.irssi\scripts\autorun\` (Windows)
-3. type `/ jalso` in the channel
+3. type `/jalso` in the channel
 4. unfortunately, irc.freenode.net is no longer supported, see comments in the source code

 &nbsp;

-## Script osd.pl – Beiläufiges Mitlesen von Internet-Relay-Chats
+## Script osd.pl – Follow chats without visible Irssi window

-Wer arbeitet und nebenher chattet prüft regelmäßig, ob neuer Text im Chat-Fenster steht.
-Dabei unterbricht er auch seine Arbeit, wenn nichts darin steht, weil er es nur hinterher feststellt.
-Wird ihm aber mitgeteilt, wann es sich lohnt, dann kann er die Arbeit im Blick behalten:

-Neue Antworten erscheinen kurz auf der Arbeitsoberfläche:
+Anyone who works and chats in parallel, regularly checks for new text in the chat window.
+He also interrupts his work, if there's nothing, because he only knows it afterwards.
+But if he is told when it is worthwhile, then he can keep an eye on the work:

+New answers appear directly on the desktop and disappear again:
 ![Screenshot](osd-20110213.png?raw=true "Screenshot")

-Weil Einblendungen aber auch ablenken nützen sie eher bei ruhigeren Chats – im IRC wird viel geidlet.
-Einzelne Kanäle lassen sich mit dem `/osdmute`-Kommando in Irssi stummschalten.
-Zudem erleichtert die automatische Färbung, wichtige und weniger wichtige Kanäle auseinanderzuhalten, ohne immer lesen zu müssen.
-Einblendungen erscheinen auch nur, wenn Irssi unsichtbar ist.
+Since text overlays distract too, they are more useful in quieter chats - IRC users idle most of the time, though.
+Individual channels can be muted with the `/ osdmute` command in Irssi.
+In addition, automatic coloring makes it easier to distinguish between important and less important channels without having to read the answers.
+Overlays only appear when Irssi is invisible.

-Installation unter GNU/Linux:
+Installation on GNU/Linux:
-1. [Irssi](https://irssi.org/) ist bei Linux oft vorinstalliert
+1. [Irssi](https://irssi.org/) comes pre-installed on Linux
-2. libXosd installieren (Paket `system/xosd` bei Slackware)
+2. isntall libXosd (`system/xosd` package on Slackware)
 3. `$ sudo perl -MCPAN -e 'install X::Osd'`
-4. [osd.pl](osd.pl) nach `~/.irssi/scripts/` kopieren
+4. copy [osd.pl](osd.pl) to `~/.irssi/scripts/autorun/`
-5. in Irssi oder im `.irssi/startup`-File das Kommando `/load osd.pl` tippen

 &nbsp;